orbs-network/orbs-spec/behaviors/flows/voting.md

 #### Processing()
 * Can be initiated by anyone upon completion of the votes mirroring period.
   * Span over a set of transactions (where the last one indicates completion)
-* Reads the stake for each stakeholder, Guardian and Validator at the time of the election block.
+* Reads the stake for each Delegator, Guardian and Validator at the time of the election block.
 * Eliminates expired votes.
 * Calculates the delegated stake for each Guardian - the total stake of the delegation tree that points to it.
   * Note: once an Guardian has registered, it's delegation is ignored.